🔬 Lab9: SLAM#

 section inmap_plotter.py

-, and then run the script to generate the map../map_plotter.py
+, and then run the script to generate the map.Run the script to plot the map:

-Verify that the dimensions of the map in the plot correpsond to the actual maze.
-The length of the wall pieces is 0.18 meters.
+Verify that the map dimensions match the actual maze.
+Each wall piece is 0.18 meters long.